shopware5/devdocs/source/sysadmins-guide/elasticsearch-setup/index.md

 ### Initial data import

-Once Shopware is configured to using Elasticsearch for backend, you should execute the following Shopware CLI command:
+Once Shopware is configured for using Elasticsearch in the backend, you should execute the following Shopware CLI command:

 ```
 php bin/console sw:es:backend:index:populate